Metallic Epoxy Flooring Vancouver, BC

 05 — Metallic epoxy application

 Pigments are blended and worked to create your movement style.
-Timing and technique matter, especially in larger spaces.
+Timing and technique matter, especially in larger spaces and open areas.

 - Custom blending for your colour direction